wassermanlab/ExplaiNN/README.md

 ## Example of training an ExplaiNN model on TF binding data

 Here I give an example of how one can train and interpret an ExplaiNN model on predicting the binding of 3 TFs: FOXA1, MAX, and JUND.
+The dataset can be found in the data folder of this repo (**data/tf_peaks_TEST_sparse_Remap.h5**).

 ### Initialize the model